• "The ancient teachers of the mysteries used to preserve

 and, below him, one of the depraved, degenerate creatures that Steiner

 said dwell in the Abyss.
-(The upper image is copied from a ceiling mural
+(The first of the two images is copied from a ceiling mural

 designed for the Anthroposophical headquarters, the Goetheanum.

-The lower image is copied from a window at the Goetheanum.)
+The second of the two images is copied from a window at the Goetheanum.)